watsonfellowship/watson-51/_fellows/maia-shelby-hay.md

   - France
 ---

 What inspires public artists?
 For whom do they create and what conversations do they hope to provoke?
-Post Pandemic I participated and created art in a variety of communities in order to answer these questions and grow my own identity as a public artist.
+Post Pandemic, I participated in, and created art with, a variety of communities, in order to answer these questions and grow my own identity as a public artist.